Sales is a high-pressure environment.

 It’s not about eliminating objections but learning to handle them with skill and grace.
 Take time to understand your prospects’ potential concerns and develop responses that address them.

-The better prepared you are, the more confident you’ll feel—and the less stressed you’ll be—when objections come your way.
+The better prepared you are, the more confident you’ll feel - and the less stressed you’ll be - when objections come your way.

 Here are a few resources that might help:

-Setting unattainable goals can lead to stress and disappointment.
 While ambition is great, your sales goals should be both realistic and achievable.

 Focusing on the process rather than solely on the results will help you stay motivated and avoid burnout.

-Ryan emphasises:
+Ryan said:

 “You’ve got to detach from the outcome as much as possible and focus on what’s important now.”